SamuR4II/banm/readme.md

 # banm.py

 The program reads the links.txt file, opens Dmenu and shows you a few link/bookmark "folders".
-When you select one, you will see the links or notes that are in that "folder". then you can select a links or note and it will copy it to your clipboard.
+When you select one, you will see the links or notes that are in that "folder". then you can select a link or note and it will copy it to your clipboard.

 ![dm1](https://user-images.githubusercontent.com/39969900/212650512-d925f1b9-f2a1-4b9f-934b-e5f9bc487a7d.png)